zammad/zammad-user-documentation/basics/service-ticket/settings/state.rst

 What’s the difference between “new” and “open”?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-States do more than just indicate progress:
-Zammad has a fine-grained time tracking feature (so-called “\ `service-level agreements <https://admin-docs.zammad.org/en/latest/manage-slas.html>`_\ ”, or SLAs) that uses state information to measure how long it takes for customers to get a response on a new ticket or get their issues resolved entirely.
+States do more than just indicate progress: Zammad has a fine-grained time tracking feature (so-called “:admin-docs:`service-level agreements </manage/slas/index.html>`”, or SLAs) that uses state information to measure how long it takes for customers to get a response on a new ticket or get their issues resolved entirely.

 On a *new* ticket,
 the customer still hasn’t received her first response on the issue.